ZcashFoundation/reddsa/src/frost/redjubjub/dkg.md

 The DKG module supports generating FROST key shares in a distributed manner, without a trusted dealer.

-Before starting, each participant needs a unique identifier, which can be built from a `u16`.
+Before starting, each participant needs an unique identifier, which can be built from a `u16`.
 The process in which these identifiers are allocated is up to the application.

 The distributed key generation process has 3 parts, with 2 communication rounds